DoginUwU/Anime-Decensoring/README.md

 _Decensoring Hentai with Deep Neural Networks.
 Formerly named DeepMindBreak._

+## This project is a continuation of a discontinued project.

 A deep learning-based tool to automatically replace censored artwork in hentai with plausible reconstructions.

 The user colors cencored regions green in an image editing program like GIMP or Photoshop.
 A neural network fills in the censored regions.